mjsull/Contiguity/README.rst

     * Select "OK" and when asked if you want to generate a comparison, click "yes"

-For more in depth description of functionality and workflows please see the manual_.
+For more in depth description of functionality and work flows please see the manual_.